jimmy-print/DynamicJRE/README.md

 I am not affiliated with JRE.

 ### Todo
-Add testing for downloading the actual episodes without downloading the entire mp3 file.

 Add support for non-standard episodes (MMA, Fight Companion).
 (This is partially completed.
 MMA episodes are now supported.)